Install Registry Scanner

 Reporting

-You can create a scheduled report to produce a periodic inventory of all the vulnerabilities contained in your registry images, using different filters and scope conditions, check the registry reporting documentation.
+You can create a scheduled report to produce a periodic inventory of all the vulnerabilities contained in your registry images, using different filters and scope conditions, and check the registry reporting documentation.

 Configuration Options